huggingface/transformers/docs/source/en/model_doc/autoformer.md

 ## Resources

-A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with BERT.
+A list of official Hugging Face and community (indicated by 🌎) resources to help you get started.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.

 - Check out the Autoformer blog-post in HuggingFace blog: [Yes, Transformers are Effective for Time Series Forecasting (+ Autoformer)](https://huggingface.co/blog/autoformer)